PURE 50’S TONE, MODERNIZED.

 - 10-Year Warranty on manufacturing defects

 - What’s the difference between this model and the Modern P.A.F.?
-The Pure P.A.F. has less turns per coil and uses a slightly weaker magnet, giving this pickup a clearer and more articulate tone than the Modern P.A.F..
-In a nutshell, this pickup has a clearer midrange and snappier highs than the Modern P.A.F..
+The Pure P.A.F. has fewer turns per coil and uses a slightly weaker magnet, giving this pickup a clearer and more articulate tone than the Modern P.A.F.
+In a nutshell, this pickup has a clearer midrange and snappier highs than the Modern P.A.F.

 - Can you Coil Tap this model?
 Yep!
 Choose 3-Conductor Lead and use our diagrams here.
 You may want to use a Partial Tap Resistor as this is a medium-output humbucker.

-- What Lead should I choose?
+- Which Lead should I choose?
 If you have a Gibson style instrument with separate volume pots for each pickup, go with the Gibson Shielded Braided lead.
-Fender style instruments or players with coil tapping or phase reversing needs, go with 3-Conductor.
+Fender style instruments or players with coil-tapping or phase reversing needs, go with 3-Conductor.
 If you want the maximum options, go with 4-Conductor.

-- What Spacing should I choose?
-Gibson style instruments use 49.2mm on the neck and bridge.
-Fender style instruments use a 52mm Bridge and a 50mm neck.
+- Which String Spacing should I choose?
+Gibson-style instruments use 49.2mm on the neck and bridge.
+Fender-style instruments use a 52mm Bridge and a 50mm neck.

 Choosing the Spacing: